allister-grange/unified-devops/README.md

 ## next steps

+- next action
+  - [ ] pull down the latest db backup on the new server and restore the databases
+  - [ ] push the db backup script onto the new server and set up the cron job

 - move from Vercel to Cloudflare pages for startertab
   - [ ] get a baseline of speed for comparison
   - [ ] build out a non-prod env using terraform in Cloudflare pages